 As I huddled inside the door frame that Friday afternoon on March 11, I tried not to panic.

-Immediately I was met by four women whose faces were panic-stricken.
+Immediately, I was met by four women whose faces were panic-stricken.
 “It’s an earthquake!” they shouted.
 I tried to calm myself.
-But I immediately felt afraid.
+But I immediately felt nervous and scared.

-It took a second and then I felt the scary, unnatural sensation of the building rocking and shaking.
+It took a second, and then I felt the scary, unnatural sensation of the building rocking and shaking.
 I HATE EARTHQUAKES.
-I've been in enough of them to know that you have absolutely no...
+I've been in...

 In 2014, my husband and I climbed Mt.
 Fuji, the highest volcano in Japan at 12,388 thousand feet.
 Little did I know that this experience would help me be able to deal with the current troubling times.